Altman-S/cpp-primer-learning/README.md

 # cpp-primer-learning
-some coding for exercises in cpp primer.
+some code for exercises in cpp primer.